The Woody Woodpecker Show: History

 In 1970, the show reappeared on network television, with 26 additional episodes assembled by Lantz for NBC.
 The show ran on NBC until September 2, 1972, which is the same year the Walter Lantz Productions studio shut down.
-The show was revived again on September 11, 1976, featuring cartoons made from 1940 to 1965.
+The show was revived again on September 11, 1976, featuring cartoons made from 1935 to 1972.
 The show ended its network run on September 3, 1977.
 Local stations continued to air The Woody Woodpecker Show for the next several years.

 In 1984, Lantz sold everything outright to MCA/Universal, though he remained active in overseeing how Universal handled his characters (for merchandise, TV, home video, theme parks, limited edition cels, etc.) up until his death in 1994.

-In 1987, MCA/Universal and The Program Exchange returned the show to television with a new 90 episode package for syndication.
+In 1987, MCA/Universal and The Program Exchange returned the show to television with a new 90-episode package for syndication.
 This Woody Woodpecker Show featured a complete overhaul of the series format.
-Gone were the newsreels, "Around the World" segments, and live action scenes with Walter Lantz, replaced by vignettes known as "Musical Miniatures", in which new musical compositions were played over montages of classic cartoon footage.
+Gone were the newsreels, "Around the World" segments, and live-action scenes with Walter Lantz, replaced by vignettes known as "Musical Miniatures", in which new musical compositions were played over montages of classic cartoon footage.
 New commercial bumpers were added and a new opening sequence was created.
 This one featured Woody, Andy Panda, Chilly Willy, Smedley the Dog, and Inspector Willoughby along with Woody's nemeses Buzz Buzzard, Gabby Gator, and Wally Walrus as they caused chaos in a small town.
 Episodes of this Woody Woodpecker Show typically consisted of two Woody cartoons bookending another Lantz cartoon (typically a Chilly Willy cartoon).
 The series continued airing in syndication until 1998.
-Around that time, Cartoon Network picked up rerun rights and aired The Woody Woodpecker Show for several months, after which the series disappeared from television.
+Around that time, Cartoon Network picked up rerun rights and aired The Woody Woodpecker Show for several months, after which the series disappeared from television for 25 years.

 After Cartoon Network dropped The Woody Woodpecker Show, Universal revived most of the Lantz characters in The New Woody Woodpecker Show with Billy West voicing Woody, which ran from 1999 to 2002 as part of the Fox Kids Saturday morning lineup.

-In August 2023, MeTV acquired the broadcast rights to Walter Lantz cartoons from 1934 to 1972 to air The Woody Woodpecker Show on Saturday mornings on September 2 as part of MeTV's Saturday Morning Cartoons animation block, marking Woody's return to television after 21 years (it was also picked up by MeTV Toons one year later).
-They were not aired in the actual The Woody Woodpecker Show anthology episodes formats, but the separate theatrical cartoon prints are shown directly from the Universal vaults.
+In 2023, MeTV acquired the broadcast rights to Walter Lantz cartoons from 1934 to 1972 to air The Woody Woodpecker Show on Saturday mornings on September 2 as part of MeTV's Saturday Morning Cartoons animation block, marking Woody's return to television after 21 years, and was also picked up by MeTV Toons one year later.
+They were not aired in the actual The Woody Woodpecker Show anthology episode formats, but the separate theatrical cartoon prints are shown directly from the Universal vaults.